HrithikRaj1999/markdown/readme.md

   - enter `npm i`
   - after that that enter `npm run setup-and-start`

-# Just to start backenda and frontend
+# Just to start backend and frontend
  - `npm run start-all`